7. Advanced configuration¶

 use Sonata\AdminBundle\Security\Handler\SecurityHandlerInterface;

-final class CustomSecurityHandler extends SecurityHandlerInterface
+final class CustomSecurityHandler implements SecurityHandlerInterface

 {